Accessible Bathroom Plumbing: ADA Compliance & Aging-in-Place Design

 Get matched with companies for your specific needs

+This matters more than ever in 2026, as roughly 77% of adults age 50 and older want to remain in their current home as long as possible, yet only about 10% of U.S. homes are considered "aging-ready."
 In this guide, you'll learn exactly what ADA compliance standards require for fixtures, clearances, and maneuvering space, plus what walk-in shower conversions involve at the plumbing level.
-We cover the safety features that matter most — like pressure-balancing valves and lever faucets — alongside real cost ranges and the modifications that give you the strongest return when it's time to sell.
+We cover the safety features that matter most, like pressure-balancing valves and lever faucets, alongside real 2026 cost ranges and the modifications that give you the strongest return when it's time to sell.

 Key Pinch Points

-• ADA toilet seat height must be 17–19 inches above the finished floor
+• ADA toilet seat height must be 17 to 19 inches above finished floor

 Find Trusted & Licensed Plumbers in Ohio